-You may have noticed all the volatility in the markets since the coronavirus outbreak.
+You may have noticed all the volatility in the markets since the government has started shutting down businesses.
 Some of the indices fell to their lowest points in years.
 People are worried about a recession as well as what effect the health crisis will have on the economy.

 Did you see what happened with Robinhood during all the chaos in the markets?
 Robinhood has had some rough patches in the past, but this week its technology failed just when customers needed them the most.

 After a sell-off last week, Monday and Tuesday saw markets bounce back and then drop again.
 It was then that Robinhood’s trading platform went offline.
 Customers could only watch as profits and losses were made.
 The day it went offline over 1.1 trillion dollars were moved in market value.